ben-eysenbach/ben-eysenbach.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-My research aims to develop principled <b>reinforcement learning (RL) algorithms</b> that obtain state-of-the-art performance with a higher degree of simplicity, scalability, and robustness than current methods.
-Much of my work uses ideas for probabilistic inference to make progress on a important problems in RL (e.g., long-horizon and high-dimensional reasoning, robustness, exploration).
+I design reinforcement learning (RL) algorithms: AI methods that learn how to make intelligent decisions from trial and error.
+I am especially interested in self-supervised methods, which enable agents to learn intelligent behaviors without labels or human supervision.
+Our group has developed some of the foremost algorithms and analysis for such self-supervised RL methods.
+[Here](https://sites.google.com/view/diayn/) [are](https://graliuce.github.io/sgcrl/) a few examples.
+I run the <a href="https://princeton-rl.github.io/">Princeton Reinforcement Learning Lab</a>.

-**Bio:** I did my PhD in machine learning at CMU, advised by [Ruslan Salakhutdinov](http://www.cs.cmu.edu/~rsalakhu/) and [Sergey Levine](https://people.eecs.berkeley.edu/~svlevine/) and supported by the NSF GFRP and the Hertz Fellowship.
+**Bio:** Before joining Princeton, I did by PhD in machine learning at CMU under [Ruslan Salakhutdinov](http://www.cs.cmu.edu/~rsalakhu/) and [Sergey Levine](https://people.eecs.berkeley.edu/~svlevine/) and supported by the NSF GFRP and the Hertz Fellowship.
 I spent a number of years at [Google Brain/Research](https://research.google/) before and during my PhD.
+My undergraduate studies were in math at MIT.

-**Join us!** I am hiring new students at all levels and a postdoc.
-[Read this](./hiring) before emailing me.
+**Join us!** (Fall 2024) I am recruiting 1 -- 2 PhD students and 1 -- 2 MS students to start in Fall 2025.
+I am also recruiting 1 postdoc and 1 predoc researcher to start in Spring 2025.
+Please read [this page](./hiring) for more information and details on how to apply.